hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/01_planning_the_installation.md

 The initial installation of an xxQS_NAMExx cluster can be performed manually or automatically without any intervention.

-If you are installing OGE for the first time, it is recommended that you choose manual installation.
+If you are installing xxQS_NAMExx for the first time, it is recommended that you choose manual installation.

 Automated installation can be helpful if you need to set up multiple clusters with slightly different parameters.
 For this type of installation, a configuration file is created before the actual installation is performed.